kaiagaoqy/kaiagaoqy/README.md

 **I also**
 - Focus on full-stack development and AR related projects
+- Learning iOS app development
 - Was a co-founder of CANVAN Robot, a K-12 robotic education makerspace
+- Interned as machine learning engineer at Siemens Lt. and software development engineer at Walmart Tech USA.
-- Worked as a busniess consultant in Ernst&Young
+- Worked as a busniess consultant at Ernst&Young

 📫 How to reach me: qgao14@jh.edu